 Political Unrest and Twitter

-The SEA made headlines by hijacking Twitter accounts of news agencies such as AP, National Public Radio and the British Broadcasting Corporation.
+The SEA made headlines by hijacking Twitter accounts of news agencies such as AP, NPR and the BBC.
 The AP breach, which occurred in late April, falsely reported that explosions had occurred at the White House.

 Buzzfeed, a media website, refers to these Twitter invasions as being more like tricks than hacks, because of the simple phishing scheme their perpetrators used to access accounts.

 A month following the AP attack, Twitter announced a new, opt-in, two-factor verification process for logging on.
 It involves receipt of a 6-digit numerical code on a cell phone each time you login.
 After inputting this second piece of verification, your Twitter page opens.

 However, a day after Twitter made its announcement, reports surfaced about how its two-factor process could be hacked.
 For Twitter, it’s back to brainstorming about how to improve the verification process.
 As to the creative talent agency and anyone in web design careers, it means vigilance in following news reports about the constantly shifting schemes of hackers.
 In time, it may also mean seeking liability insurance.